s116821/ReMarkableReaderBuddy/README.md

 3. **Trigger**: Touch the **lower-right corner** of your reMarkable screen with your hand
 4. **Capture**: The app takes a screenshot of your current page
 5. **AI Magic**: Single ChatGPT vision call detects outline, reads question, and generates answer (all in one!)
-6. **Create Page**: Inserts a new blank page after the current one
+6. **Smart Page Management**:
+   - First question: Creates a new page with "=== Reader Buddy Answers ===" header
+   - Subsequent questions from same page: Reuses existing answer page, appending below previous answers
-7. **Render**: Displays the question and answer on the new page
+7. **Render**: Displays the question and answer on the answer page
 8. **Mark & Link**: Erases the original question (but leaves the outline intact), places a reference symbol (①, ②, ③, etc.) on both pages to link them

 **Note**: Processes one outline-question pair per trigger.
-Future versions may support multiple pairs in a single session.
+Multiple questions from the same page will share the same answer page automatically.

 ## Installation